ZeldrisOG/ZeldrisOG/README.md

 ---

 ## 🔍 things im working on
-- Learning C programming
+-  Linux projects in C
-- uploading a new project everyday
+- Computer Science